 Professional Negligence: I can help you if your professional adviser may have been negligent.
 I am experienced in claims against lawyers (solicitors, barristers or costs lawyers), accountants and auditors, surveyors and valuers, financial advisers, planning consultants, insurance brokers and construction professionals.
 Direct access clients often ask me for help drafting or amending their court documents or a letter of claim.
 I can give you advice on the merits and value of your claim.

-Costs: I specialise in disputes about costs: where parties are arguing about their costs, during or at the end of their litigation (often in “detailed assessments”).
+Costs: I specialise in disputes about costs: where parties are arguing about costs, during or at the end of their litigation (often in “detailed assessments”).
 I have a particular expertise in helping clients dispute the fees of their previous lawyers (“solicitor/client assessments”).
 I deal with applications such as wasted costs, non-party costs orders, security for costs and payments on account.
-It can pay dividends to consult a specialist lawyer in this technical area of the law, to avoid potential pitfalls.
+It pays dividends to consult a specialist lawyer in this technical area of law, to avoid potential pitfalls.

 Property damage: I help clients in disputes about damage to their property, caused by fire, flood, subsidence, pesticide spraying, Japanese Knotweed etc. I act on claims against other property owners responsible for the damage, and claims against an insurer who has refused to pay out under an insurance policy.
 I have experience of acting for both policyholders and insurers.
 This article about Japanese Knotweed explains claims in negligence, nuisance and misrepresentation I have acted on.

 Contract disputes: I help all manner clients – individuals, SMEs, large companies such as banks and insurance companies with their contractual disputes.
 Recent cases have included acting for an IT provider against a firm of solicitors, advising a forestry equipment company in a claim against an accounting system provider, acting in a coverage dispute between two insurers, representing the owner of a major bookmakers firm in resisting a claim for commission by advisers.
 I acted for a German insurance company disputing liability to pay for a policyholder’s defence costs.